Drive Partnership’s Restart Programme

 Approach to the feasibility study

-The evaluation will address key questions, including:
+The evaluation addressed key questions, including:

 - To what extent is Restart’s Theory of Change rooted in evidence?